kszenes/MementoChem/README.md

 ## Description

 This repo hosts the source for the website https://kszenes.github.io/MementoQC/ which provides an interface for generating input files for common quantum chemistry programs.
+`MementoQC` is not meant to contain an exhaustive set of options but serves more as a template for running common calculations which can then be adapted to the user's needs.
-It has currently limited capabilities (only supports ORCA so far) but will be extended in the future, see Roadmap below.
+It has currently limited capabilities --- currently only supports Orca and PySCF --- but will be extended in the future, see Roadmap below.

 ### Roadmap